Spin-wave excitations in presence of nanoclusters of magnetic impurities: Theoretical approach and the model

 where the sum $ij$ runs over all sites and the random variable $p_i$ is 1 if the site is occupied by an impurity, otherwise it is 0.
-The above Hamiltonian (Eq.1) is treated within the self-consistent local random phase approximation (SC-LRPA), which is a semi-analytical approach based on finite temperature Green's functions.
-Within this approach, the retarded Green's functions are defined as $G^c_{ij}(\omega)=\int_{-\infty}^{+\infty}G^c_{ij}(t)e^{i\omega t}dt$, where $G^c_{ij}(t)=-i\theta(t)\langle[S_i^+(t),S_j^-(0)]\rangle$, ($\langle ...\rangle$ denotes the thermal average).
-This describes the transverse spin fluctuations and the index ``c'' denotes the disorder configuration.
+The above Hamiltonian (1) is treated within the self-consistent local random phase approximation (SC-LRPA), which is a semi-analytical approach based on finite temperature Green's functions.
+Within this approach, the retarded Green's functions are defined as $G^c_{ij}(\omega)=\int_{-\infty}^{+\infty}G^c_{ij}(t)e^{i\omega t}dt$, where $G^c_{ij}(t)=-i\theta(t)\langle[{\bf S}_i^+(t),{\bf S}_j^-(0)]\rangle$, ($\langle ...\rangle$ denotes the thermal average).
+This describes the transverse spin fluctuations and the index ``$c$'' denotes the disorder configuration.
+Note that the notation $G^c_{ij}(\omega)$ is equivalent to $G^c(r_i,r_j,\omega)$.
 After performing the Tyablicov decoupling of the higher-order Green's functions which appear in the equation of motion of $G^c_{ij}(\omega)$ one gets,

-where $\langle{S_j^z}\rangle$ are the local magnetizations which have to be calculated self-consistently. $|\Psi_\alpha^{R,c}\rangle$ and $|\Psi_\alpha^{L,c}\rangle$ are respectively the right and left eigenvectors, associated with the same eigenvalue $\omega^c_{\alpha}$ of the effective Hamiltonian ${\bf H}_{eff}^c$, whose matrix elements are given by
+where $\langle{S_j^z}\rangle$ are the local magnetizations which have to be calculated self-consistently. $|\Psi_\alpha^{R,c}\rangle$ and $|\Psi_\alpha^{L,c}\rangle$ are respectively the right and left eigenvectors, associated with the same eigenvalue $\omega^c_{\alpha}$ of the effective Hamiltonian ${\bf H}^c_\text{eff}$, whose matrix elements are given by

-At finite $T$, ${\bf H}_{eff}^c$ is non-Hermitian (real non-symmetric) but it is bi-orthogonal\cite{dieudonne1953}.
-Hence one needs to define the left and right eigenvectors of the effective Hamiltonian.
-However, since in the present case all calculations are performed at $T=0$ K, the matrix ${\bf H}_{eff}^c$ is real symmetric and the left and right eigenvectors are identical.
-For more details on the SC-LRPA approach one can see for example Refs. \onlinecite{georges2005epl,satormp,georges2007}.
+where $c$ denotes the configuration, $i,j,l$ are the site indices, and $z$ is the polarisation direction.
+At finite temperature, ${\bf H}^c_\text{eff}$ is non-Hermitian (real and not necessarily symmetric) but it is bi-orthogonal\cite{varma}.
+The property of bi-orthogonality requires the calculation of the left and right eigenvectors, both associated with the same eigenvalue.
+However, since in the present case all calculations are performed at $T$=0 K, the matrix ${\bf H}^c_\text{eff}$ is real symmetric, and the left and right eigenvectors are identical.
+Also, since at $T$=0 K the ground state is fully polarised, all $\langle{S_i^z}\rangle$'s =$S$ in this case.
+For more details on the SC-LRPA approach one can see for example \cite{satormp,georges2005epl,georges2007}.
 The SC-LRPA was previously successfully implemented to calculate the magnetic excitation spectra in the nearest-neighbor diluted Heisenberg model\cite{akash2010} as well as in the case of optimally annealed (Ga,Mn)As\cite{akash2011}.
 In the latter case, an especially good agreement with experiments\cite{goennenwein2003,sperl2008} was also found.